 You can set the limits of your agent's power, granting as much or as little power as you think is appropriate.
 When deciding whether to set limits, consider the kind of tasks your agent will likely be asked to perform:

-Your agent cannot do whatever he or she wants to do, but must act in your best interests.
-One area of potential conflict to keep in mind is in regards to paying for medical expenses.
+Your agent cannot do whatever they want to do but must act in your best interests.
+One area of potential conflict to keep in mind is paying for medical expenses.
 Often, people also name a medical agent who can make medical decisions for them.
-If your financial and medical agent aren't the same person or disagree on medical care, the financial agent can make receiving medical care difficult.
+If your financial and medical agent isn't the same person or disagree on medical care, the financial agent can make receiving medical care difficult.

 Most states have simple forms to fill out to make someone your financial agent.
 Most states don't require that you use these forms, but it is always a good idea to do so.
 We offer state-specific, easy-to-use forms that have been created and approved by attorneys.